VCU School of Business

 The Virginia Commonwealth University School of Business is the business school of Virginia Commonwealth University, a public research university in Richmond, Virginia.

 History

 The Beginning

-The School of Business opened its doors on September 22, 1937 and was known as the School of Store Service Education.
+The School of Business opened on September 22, 1937 as the School of Store Service Education.
 Henry Hibbs, president of the Richmond Division of the College of William and Mary, had secured a federal grant to train executives for the growing retail sector.
 The school trained educators to teach salesmanship, retailing, and department store training programs.
 VCU School of Business has grown from an initial class of 11 students to a student body of nearly 4,000.

 1940s G.I.
 Bill of Rights

-In 1944, there were eight men enrolled full-time.
+In 1944, eight men were enrolled full-time at the school.
 By 1948, male enrollment had increased to 890 students, transforming RPI from chiefly women's college into a coeducational institution.
 This was primarily caused by the enactment of the G.I.
 Bill of Rights.
-Accounting was added as a degree and in 1946.
+Accounting was added as a degree in 1946.
 The Department of Business Administration became the School of Business.